Photon catalysis for general multimode multi-photon quantum state preparation: Numerical methods

-In this study, the decompositions were performed using the Optax optimization library \cite{deepmind2020jax} and its implementation of the Adam gradient descent algorithm.
-Starting from a target state, the optimization process is as follows.
-First, the state is converted into the corresponding polynomial $P_{\Psi}$ in creation operators.
+\paragraph{Waring decomposition.} First, the state is converted into the corresponding polynomial $P_{\Psi}$ in creation operators.
 This polynomial is represented as an order-$d$ symmetric tensor $T$ with $M^d$ complex entries.
-Assuming the rank $r$ is given, one can find by gradient descent the $r \times M$ matrix $W$ achieving the best approximation of $T$.
+Assuming the rank $r$ is given, one can find by gradient descent the $r \times M$ matrix $W$ achieving the best approximation of $T$, as measured by $||T - \sum_{k=1}^r \mbf{w}_k^{\otimes d}||_2$.
 Since the rank $r$ is not known, we proceed iteratively, increasing the value of $r$ until a near-perfect reconstruction of $T$ is obtained.
-Then, once the rank and decompositions are found, the seed state $L_{r, d, \alpha W}(\mbf{\hat{a}}^\dagger) \ket{\mbf{0}}$ is considered, normalized, and its projection on $\ket{d(r-1)}\bra{d(r-1)}_0$ determines the probability of success of the preparation scheme, i.e. the probability of having measured $d(r-1)$ photons on the anciliary mode.
+Then, once the rank and decompositions are found, the seed state $L_{r, d, \alpha W}(\mbf{\hat{a}}^\dagger) \ket{\mbf{0}}$ is considered, normalized, and its projection on $\ketbra{d(r-1)}{d(r-1)}_0$ determines the probability of success of the preparation scheme, i.e. the probability of having measured $d(r-1)$ photons on the anciliary mode.
 This probability depends on both $\alpha$ and the decomposition $W$.
 Given a decomposition $W$, the value of $\alpha$ maximizing the success probability is found by numerical optimization.
-Finally, in order to estimate how the probability of success can vary with the decomposition $W$, the optimization process is performed $K=25$ times with randomly seeded initial conditions.
-One should keep in mind that the success probability we report is based on the asumption that photon addition is a deterministic process, and that a PNR detector with ideal characteristics is available.